-- Television Without Pity forums has this post about a forum-er who saw The Reveal of a tattoo in a 7thHeaven rerun get covered up with a pop-up.
+- Television Without Pity forums used to have one post about a forum-er who saw The Reveal of a tattoo in a 7thHeaven rerun get covered up with a pop-up.

 - Fox teased the premiere of Terminator: The Sarah Connor Chronicles by randomly broadcasting a pair of red eyes on its feed during certain shows like Gordon Ramsay's Kitchen Nightmares.
 Example.

-- This article from a Rugrats fansite has a minor complaint about bugs covering up presenter captions on the Kids' Choice Awards.
+- A dead article from a Rugrats fansite had a minor complaint about bugs covering up presenter captions on the Kids' Choice Awards.

 - Parodied in a Strong Bad E-Mail where Strong Bad mentioned "Discovery Channel" specials about CGI dinosaurs.
 While he said this, a bug for the fictional CGI Walking With Trogdor appeared.
 Sadly, despite being a parody, it fit here, as it appeared exactly within the confines of the back of Strong Bad's head.

 - Game Show Network used to have a huge bug for PlayMania that went two-thirds of the way across the screen and about a quarter of the way up.
 Just barely wide enough to obscure the password in Password and its revivals, the correct answer shown briefly to home viewers in Double Dare, etc.